 You will need white bread and ghee.

-Do not use whole wheat or any other grain bread to make this recipe, as it will not give an authentic taste to the dish.
+Do not use whole wheat bread or any other grain bread to make this recipe, as it will not give an authentic taste to the dish.

 Fry the bread pieces in ghee only.
 Frying them in oil takes away from the authentic taste.